TabbycatDebate/tabbycat/docs/guide/scaling.rst

 Heroku's primary resource is that of a 'Dyno'.
 Each dyno can be thought of as a 'copy' of your app.
 Running a greater number of copies will in general improve the ability of your site to cope with traffic.

 Dynos can be scaling by adding more dynos 'horizontally' or by adding faster dynos 'vertically'.
 In general horizontally should be the first and most effective port of call — typically the problem with traffic is one of *concurrency* (lots of people want information all at once).
+In order to increase the number of dynos you first need to be using at least the Standard 1X level of dyno.
 Faster dynos will help with this too, but not as much as having more dynos.
 Upgrading this dyno types is generally only required if you need additional memory (as described below) or as a last resort.

 Before proceeding with this guide, especially if you are uncertain about how much traffic your tournament will get, a crucial step is upgrading your existing 'Free' dyno to be a 'Hobby'.
 This will enable a "Metrics" tab on your Heroku dashboard that provides statistics which are crucial to understanding how your site is performing and how to improve said performance.